 Filling

 - Peaches - Choose ripe, fresh peaches!
-The ones with yellow flesh have more flavour.
+The ones with yellow flesh have a sweeter flavour.

-- Zucchini - must be cored to remove the soft parts.
+- Zucchini - It is important that the zucchini are cored to remove the soft parts.
+This prevents the cobbler from being soggy.

 - Butter